RDFLib/rdflib/docs/plugin_serializers.rst

 JSON-LD
 -------
-JSON-LD - 'json-ld' - has been incorprated in rdflib since v6.0.0.
+JSON-LD - 'json-ld' - has been incorporated into RDFLib since v6.0.0.

 HexTuples
 ---------